hcherewaty/data-structures-and-algorithms/linkedList/README.md

 * .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

+### 12/28/18 Per canvas instructions:

+* Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency

 * Created Node class with constructor.